10 Top-Rated Tourist Attractions in the Negev Region

 8 Sde Boker

 The kibbutz of Sde Boker has close associations with David Ben-Gurion, Israel's first prime minister, who retired here.
-Ben-Gurion's House, with its interior largely unchanged since he died, can be visited and has a small, but interesting collection of photographs and letters.
-His and his wife's tomb, in a carefully tended cliff-top park, can also be visited.
+Ben-Gurion's House, with its interior largely unchanged since he died, is the main attraction here and holds a small but interesting collection of old black-and-white photographs and original letters and documents written by Ben-Gurion.
+In a carefully tended cliff top park nearby, you can also visit Ben-Gurion and his wife's tomb.
 There are incredible views over the surrounding area from here.

 Location: 50 kilometers south of Be'er Sheva